RobJacobson/ws-dottie/docs/API_ACCESS_REQUIREMENTS.md

 Without a valid Access Code:
 - All API requests will return authentication errors
-- Integration tests will fail
+- E2e tests will fail
 - Real-time data cannot be accessed

 ### Development Strategy

 1. **Mock Data**: Use mock data for development and testing
 2. **Documentation**: Rely on official WSDOT API documentation for data structures
-3. **Registration**: Obtain Access Code for integration testing
+3. **Registration**: Obtain Access Code for e2e testing
 4. **Environment Setup**: Ensure Access Code is properly configured
 5. **cURL Validation**: Always test with cURL when Access Code is available